89Mods/tt02-logisim-example/README.md

 For all **outputs**, do the following:

-You will need to add a new line assigning to an index of io_out the vlaue of one of the wires.
+You will need to add a new line assigning to an index of io_out the value of one of the wires.
 For instance, to connect s_O_0 to output pin 1 on the chip, write: `assign io_out[0] = s_O_0;`

 Your final config should look like the one [in this repository.](https://github.com/89Mods/tt02-logisim-example/blob/main/src/toplevel/logisimTopLevelShell.v)

 You’re almost done.
 Last thing to do is to list all the verilog source files in your info.yaml.
 Open that file and right at the top, under `source_files`, expand that list to include every .v file exported by Logisim.
 There might be quite a few, so make sure not to miss any.
-Of course, don’t forget to set all the other info as well.
+Of course, don’t forget to fill in all the other info as well.

 And that’s it.
 Your project should now be build-ready.
 So push to the repo, and watch the actions pipeline build your design.

+And the best part: you only need to do this once!
+The `logisimTopLevelShell.v` file does not change between exports, **unless you change the names of your I/O pins!** Just make sure to not overwrite this file the next time you copy in a updated logisim export, and you’re good to go!